deisygysi/EVOP_2019/docs/03_Inference.md

     * p-value = `0.042697`

-**Interpretation**: Because the p-value is less than 0.05, we can assume that both groups do not have the same variance.
+**Interpretation**: Because the p-value is smaller than 0.05, we can assume that both groups do not have the same variance.

 * Example 2.
 Under a significance level of 5%, is there a difference in the variance of the age of death in gender groups?

 ```r